 - Movements that are unfamiliar to you (non habitual) create new pathways in your brain, bringing about profound changes

-- Your posture, breathing, flexibility, strength, yoga practice, dancing, walking, exercising can all start to feel and be a lot easier to do
+- Your posture, breathing, flexibility, strength, yoga practice, dancing, walking, exercising can all start to feel easier

-Feldenkrais realised that we are all made up of complex patterns of habitual movement.
-As we get older usually these patterns become more and more fixed, our choices and range of movement decrease, and we get increasing numbers of injuries and limitations to what we can do.
-Picture a person getting older whose spine gets more rounded, the joints become stiff, getting up and down is difficult.
-Or the man who spends large amounts of time at his desk.
-His back, neck, shoulders all start to ache, having a knock on effect to all other movement – walking, working out becomes a little uncomfortable, even reaching into the cupboard can be uncomfortable.
-Or picture the woman who likes to jog 3 times a week but her knees and ribs hurt, there are twinges in her ankle and she continues to jog, the pain getting gradually worse.
-I give these examples because I’m familiar with the stories.
-Often people just leave these niggling problems until something becomes unbearable.
+Feldenkrais realised that we are all made up of unconscious complex patterns of habitual movement.
+As we get older usually these patterns become more and more fixed, our choices and range of movement decrease, and we get increasing numbers of injuries and limits to what we can do.
+Picture an aging person whose spine loses much of its flexibility, the joints become stiff, and getting up and down is difficult.
+Or the person who spends large amounts of time at his desk.
+The back, neck, shoulders all start to ache, having a knock on effect to all other movement – walking, (working out at the gym) becomes uncomfortable, even reaching into the cupboard can be painful.
+Or someone who likes to jog 3 times a week but her knees and ribs hurt, there are twinges in her ankle and she continues to jog, the pain getting gradually worse.
+Very familiar stories.
+Often people just leave these niggling problems until it becomes unbearable.
 However all is not lost!
-Remember the brain has a remarkable capacity for change.
+The brain has a remarkable capacity for change.
 And movement is rooted in the brain/nervous system.
 The scientific term ‘neuroplasticity’ describes this natural phenomenon.

 Feldenkrais studied physics with top level scientists in Paris.
 He was an engineer for the British Intelligence in WW2.
 He studied Judo under its founder – Jigaro Kano.
 Kano instructed Feldenkrais to opened the first Judo school in Europe which he did in Paris.
 As Feldenkrais developed his own movement method he abandoned all of these already successful careers, because he knew he had formulated a remarkable method.